Priapos1004/SAM_ML/docs/index.rst

 Let's get started
 -----------------

-I recommend to read the advanced :doc:`scoring` documentation for classification problems because it is one of the major advantages of this library.
+I recommend to read the :doc:`advanced scoring documentation <scoring>` for classification problems because it is one of the major advantages of this library.

-Here an example for binary classification with precision optimisation of label 1 (underrepresented):
+Another big advantage, are the two auto-ml classes for :class:`classification <CTest>` and :class:`regression <RTest>`.
+Here an example use for binary classification with precision optimisation of label 1 (underrepresented):

 >>> # load data (replace with own data)
 >>> import pandas as pd